dave1b/TSM_AdvDeLearn/04_week/Reinforcement_Learning.md

 - **Stochastic policy**: Chooses actions according to a probability distribution over actions given a state.
   The goal of RL is to find the optimal policy $\pi^* $, which maximizes the cumulative reward.

+### Off-policy vs. On-policy
+#### On-policy
+On-policy methods solve the exploration vs exploitation dilemma by including randomness in the form of a policy.
+Thus, it selects non-greedy actions with some probability.
+#### Off-policy
+Uses two policies: the target policy that is being learned and the behavior policy that is used to select actions.
+The behavior policy can be deterministic or stochastic, and it can be unrelated to the target policy.

+### Exploration vs. Exploitation
+- **Exploration**: Trying new actions to discover their effects.
+- **Exploitation**: Choosing actions that are known to yield high rewards based on the current knowledge.

+### Model-based vs. Model-free
+- **Model-based**: Learns a model of the environment (transition probabilities and rewards) and uses it to plan ahead.
+- **Model-free**: Directly learns the value function or policy without a model of the environment.
 ---

 ### Markov Decision Process (MDP)